tmtxt/tmtxt.github.com/tmtxt-dired-async.md

 Compress all marked files.

 {% highlight cl %}
-(define-key dired-mode-map (kbd "C-c C-z") 'tmtxt/dired-async-zip)
+(define-key dired-mode-map (kbd "C-c C-z") 'tda/zip)
 {% endhighlight %}

-Set the compression level, from 0-9
+If you want to use another `zip` command, not the system's default one, set the path to executable file and it arguments for these 2 variables

 {% highlight cl %}
+(setq-default tda/zip-command "/path/to/zip/command")
-(setq-default tmtxt/dired-async-zip-compression-level "9")
+(setq-default tda/zip-argument "-ru9")
 {% endhighlight %}

 ## Asynchronously Decompress files